Nebraska Medical Assistance Program (Nebraska Medicaid ) Long Term Care Programs, Benefits & Eligibility Requirements

 To be eligible for Nebraska Medicaid, a person has to meet certain financial and functional (medical) requirements.
 The financial requirements vary by the applicant’s marital status, if their spouse is also applying for Medicaid, and what program they are applying for – Nursing Home Medicaid, Home and Community Based Services (HCBS) Waivers or Aged, Blind, and Disabled (ABD) Medicaid.

 Just For You: The easiest way to find the most current Nebraska Medicaid eligibility criteria for your specific situation is to use our Medicaid Eligibility Requirements Finder.
+Anyone over their financial limits should consider working with a professional to become eligible.

 Nebraska Nursing Home Medicaid Eligibility Criteria